SentryML

 }

 The input_source field is critical.
 Most detection rules assume the user typed the input.
 In a RAG application or browsing agent, that’s wrong — and the source of most missed indirect injection attacks.
+The multi-agent case is its own trap, where embedding-based defenses fail and the signal you need is in your logs.

 ATLAS-mapped detection rules